 IRB of Record Issues and Collaborating with Non-UW Researchers

-In some cases, UW-Madison may agree to serve as the IRB of record for an external site or individual engaged in human subjects research as part of a study reviewed by a UW-Madison IRB.
-Please review the guidance below for information on when the HS or MR IRB may agree to serve as the IRB of record.
-For instructions on how to submit an IRB of record request, please see the FAQ below.
+UW-Madison may agree to serve as the IRB of record for an external site or individual engaged in human subjects research as part of a study reviewed by a UW-Madison IRB.
+Please review the guidance below for information on when the HS or MR IRB may agree to serve as the IRB of record as well as how to submit an IRB of record request.

 - HS-IRBs Guidelines for Serving as IRB of Record

 - How to Submit an IRB of Record Request

 - Training Requirements for External Personnel When the HS IRBs Serve as IRB of Record

 - Letters of Cooperation for Non-UW Institutions/Organizations